is the perfect solution:

 Effective multisensory instruction is based on the following key principles:

-Simultaneous, Multisensory (VAKT): Teaching uses all learning pathways in the brain (i.e., visual, auditory, kinesthetic- tactile) simultaneously or sequentially in order to enhance memory and learning.
+Simultaneous, Multisensory (VAKT): Dyslexia Tutors use all learning pathways in the brain (i.e., visual, auditory, kinesthetic- tactile) simultaneously or sequentially in order to enhance memory and learning.

-Systematic and Cumulative: Multisensory language instruction requires that the organization of material follows the logical order of the language.
+Systematic and Cumulative: Dyslexia tutors use multisensory language instruction which requires that the organization of material follows the logical order of the language.
 The sequence must begin with the easiest and most basic concepts and progress methodically to more difficult material.
 Each concept must also be based on those already learned.
 Concepts taught must be systematically reviewed to strengthen memory.

 be adept at flexible or individualized teaching.
-The teaching plan is based on careful and continuous assessment of the
+A iReading TUTOR, a certified highly specialized trained dyslexia tutor is adept all these skills, The teaching plan is based on careful and continuous assessment of the

 Synthetic and Analytic Instruction: Multisensory, structured language programs include both synthetic and analytic instruction.
 Synthetic instruction presents the parts of the language and then teaches how the parts work together to form a whole.
 Analytic instruction presents the whole and teaches how this